 Kaung Su was born in Yangon, Myanmar.
-Between 1991-94, he studied painting at local artist Pyi Soe Myint,and attended briefly Yangon’s State School Of Fine Arts.
-He has been a regular participant in numberous group exhibitions both Myanmar and abroad, since 1995, as well as in performance art.
+Between 1991-94, he studied painting at local artist Pyi Soe Myint and attended briefly Yangon’s State School Of Fine Arts.
+He has been a regular participant in numerous group exhibitions both Myanmar and abroad, since 1995, as well as in performance art.
 In 2001, he had his very first one-man exhibition at Lawkanat Gallery in Yangon.
 He always created experimental canvases in earthly tones and combined oil, emulsion, acrylic, enamel with diverse materials such as woods, pieces of plate, plaster powder and shellac.
-In 2008, Kaung Su moved away from his “real me “ in order to take up more universal subject matters, dealing with cosmic disasters, climate affairs, human caused-problems around us and cosmology.
-He has always created his installations with using wood, animal bones, neon lights, disposable syringe and wide variety of other materials.
+In 2008, Kaung Su moved away from his “real me “to take up more universal subject matters, dealing with cosmic disasters, climate affairs, human caused-problems around us and cosmology.
+He has always created his installations using wood, animal bones, neon lights, disposable syringe and a wide variety of other materials.
 He also has been closely associated with the medium of video since 2009.

-My works are rational revelations on unbounded curiosities that mostly they are narrative displays of exploratory horizon.
-I have taken rich inspiration from cosmos, our origins, , birth and death of civilizations, dying environment and serious problems of our post normal society.
-Faith in intellect is root of my oeuvre.
+My works are rational revelations on unbounded curiosities that mostly they are narrative displays of the exploratory horizon.
+I have taken rich inspiration from cosmos, our origins, birth and death of civilizations, dying environment and serious problems of our post-normal society.
+Faith in intellect is the root of my oeuvre.
 I am not working with politic and other shallow issues, I work with intellectual substance.

 In the studio, I spend a lot of time studying and thinking and then trying to find the most efficient way to get what I want.
 I do believe the surprising result and shocking aesthetic that keep my work alive.

-We still do not know exact answer for what is spirit or sense of self, but mind is fragile reality and cognitive system.
-It is also association of modules of mental organs.
+We still do not know the exact answer for what is spirit or sense of self, but the mind is a fragile reality and cognitive system.
+It is also an association of modules of mental organs.
 Neither can exist without others!
-I always dealing with very moment of epiphany.
-The higher epiphany level is huge challenge to me.
+I always dealing with the very moment of epiphany.
+The higher epiphany level is a huge challenge to me.
 I called my creative development “Cooperative Dance”.
-The synchrony is at the heart of my practice and process, it means synchrony of subconscious experience, intuition, passion, quality, material manipulate, chance & order, etc…..Like many become one!!
+The synchrony is at the heart of my practice and process, it means synchrony of subconscious experience, intuition, passion, quality, material manipulate, chance & order, etc…Like many become one!!
 My epiphany is the sum of all synchronization, but I love to add aesthetic intelligence.

-Sense of universality helps me to find the diverse material with different context.
-To carry my artistic alchemy, loading my works with such materials as iron wire, wood, plaster, burnt cloths, disposable syringes, neon lights, animal bones, photographs and human hairs.
+Sense of universality helps me to find diverse material with a different context.
+To carry my artistic alchemy, loading my works with such materials as iron wire, wood, plaster, burnt cloths, disposable syringes, neon lights, animal bones, photographs, and human hairs.
 Human hair that adds actuality and content to many of my works was first used in 2013.
-I think of hair as a kind of powerful manure on some works, that is, a form of higher spiritual level and also provides textural aesthetic on specific theme.
+I think of hair as a kind of powerful manure on some works, that is, a form of higher spiritual level and also provides textural aesthetic on a specific theme.

-My works are containers loaded with cosmos, history of mankind and environment.
+My works are containers loaded with cosmos, history of mankind and the environment.
 At the same time, they have been tied to distant cosmic history and having multiple layers of meanings.
 One of my asteroid impact series, “colliding Worlds”, speaks about the titanic impacts on our earth and beyond.
-The depth image of meteorite crater refers fate of humankind and randomness of evolution, I also trying to recreate a memory of cosmic catastrophes.
+The depth image of meteorite crater refers to the fate of humankind and randomness of evolution, I also trying to recreate a memory of cosmic catastrophes.

-Human intelligence is imperfect , when a single organism becomes so overgrowth that it’s a menace to the whole world.
-Humankind is only species that fouls its own environment.
+Human intelligence is imperfect when a single organism becomes so overgrowth that it’s a menace to the whole world.
+Humankind is the only species that fouls its environment.
 I’ve also produced installations, neon words and powerful canvases that touch upon dying environment.
-To carry the devastated message of eco system, I combine these work with climate genocide, wood disappearance, rising temperature, and pollutions with epic proportion.
+To carry the devastating message of the ecosystem, I combine these work with climate genocide, wood disappearance, rising temperature, and pollution with epic proportion.